Island of Rhodes Travel Guide – Everything You Need to Know

 If you find yourself in Rhodes for a getaway, there is no way you should give the Medieval Town a miss.

-Experience the fragrance of the rich history Rhodes has to offer with the medieval architecture houses reminiscent of the Knight Period.
+Experience the fragrance of the rich history Island of Rhodes has to offer with the medieval architecture houses reminiscent of the Knight Period.

 Indulge yourself in a warm cup of espresso at the cafes in the Kallithea springs which once used to be a spa.